OAuth for Remote MCP Servers

 The configurations at a glance

-AssistantClient runsHost it reachesOAuth clientProves itself withNotes / requirements
+AssistantClient runsOAuth callbackOAuth clientProves itself withNotes / requirements

-Cursor (IDE)local machine · VPNinternal hostdynamic, publicPKCEworks via the mcp-remote shim *
+Cursor (IDE)local machineloopbackdynamic, publicPKCEworks via the mcp-remote shim *

-Gemini EnterpriseGoogle cloudpublic hostpre-provisioned, confidentialclient secretrequires a Gemini Enterprise license + admin connector registration
+Gemini EnterpriseGoogle cloudvendor URL (Google)pre-provisioned, confidentialclient secretrequires a Gemini Enterprise license + admin connector registration

-Cursor Cloud AgentsCursor cloudpublic hostdynamic / staticPKCE / secretrequires a Cursor team admin to add the server
+Cursor Cloud AgentsCursor cloudvendor URLdynamic / staticPKCE / secretrequires a Cursor team admin to add the server

 * Cursor's local IDE connects through the mcp-remote shim — see its section.

-This is the local baseline: the client runs on the user's machine, so it completes the full OAuth flow from inside the VPN with a loopback callback (127.0.0.1).
+This is the local baseline: the client runs on the user's machine, so it completes the full OAuth flow with a loopback callback (127.0.0.1).
 It self-registers (dynamic registration), the loopback redirect is allowlisted, and the authorization code never leaves the machine.
 It is a public client: no secret — PKCE ties the token request back to the same client that started the flow.

 sequenceDiagram